brandonszeto/website-portfolio/content/post/kmeans/index.md

 - `run` runs the algoirthm after data and centroids have been drawn.
 - `clear` clears the screen and resets the data.
 - `Draw Centroids` toggles centroid drawing mode.
-- `Draw Single Point` toggles single point drawing mode.
+- `Draw Point` toggles single point drawing mode.
-- `Draw Point Cloud` toggles point cloud drawing mode.
+- `Draw Cluster` toggles point cloud drawing mode.
 The number of points can be adjusted in the number input.
 The standard deviation can be adjusted by the slider.